ahnpj/security-operations-workflows/digital-forensics-and-evidence-analysis/data-acquisition-using-ftk-imager-procdump-and-kape/README.md

 Documentation is separated into focused components to reflect how digital forensic acquisition workflows are commonly documented.

+`workflow-execution.md` — If you want to follow the investigation step by step</br>
-`workflow-execution.md` — Documents the complete acquisition workflow, including memory acquisition, process memory acquisition, disk imaging, and remote artifact collection.
+Documents the complete acquisition workflow, including memory acquisition, process memory acquisition, disk imaging, and remote artifact collection.

+`analyst-notes.md` — If you want to understand the reasoning behind the process</br>
-`analyst-notes.md` — Documents observations, lessons learned, acquisition concepts, and reasoning behind each acquisition method.
+Documents observations, lessons learned, acquisition concepts, and reasoning behind each acquisition method.

+`tool-usage-notes.md` — If you want to understand the reasoning behind the process</br>
-`tool-usage-notes.md` — Documents how each tool was used and explains the operational relevance of FTK Imager, ProcDump, PowerShell, RDP, and KAPE.
+Documents how each tool was used and explains the operational relevance of FTK Imager, ProcDump, PowerShell, RDP, and KAPE.

 ---